SwedbankPay/developer.swedbankpay.com/payments/vipps/index.md

 our system.
 They are, however, tagged as Vipps transactions and have their own acquirer agreement, so the two payment instruments are settled separately.

-### 3D Secure
+### 3-D Secure

-As Vipps transactions are processed as card transactions, you will also need a 3-D Secure agreement.
-If you already have a 3-D Secure agreement used in the card contract setup, this can be re-used.
+As Vipps transactions are processed as card transactions, a 3-D Secure agreement is needed to complete the payment instrument setup.
+This information is provided to you by your aquirer when you set up your agreement with them.
+If you offer both card and Vipps, you will need two separate 3-D Secure agreements, one for each payment instrument.
+Apart from the agreement with the acquirer, no further 3-D Secure compliance is required from you as a merchant in this regard.

 ### Demoshop